Plant Profile: Star of Bethlehem (Ornithogalum umbellatum)

 Is Star of Bethlehem used homeopathically?

 In Homeopathy, the Star of Bethlehem is known by its Latin name, Ornithogalum umbellatum.
 It is used to treat persistent gastrointestinal problems, such as upper abdominal pain in the epigastric (central abdominal) region, pressure, malignant tumours of the digestive tract accompanied by depression, and feeling drained and exhausted.
 It is also indicated for patients suffering from a state of nervous exhaustion with high sensitivity to all types of stimuli.

 What are the indications for Star of Bethlehem Bach Flower Remedy?

 For Dr Bach, Star of Bethlehem was one of the most treasured flower remedies.
 He used it as a go-to Trauma remedy to buffer the effects of shock, such as unexpected bad news, the sudden loss of a loved one, an accident or other traumatic event.
-It can also help when facing the pain of traumas past (PTSD).
+It can also help when facing the pain of past traumata (PTSD).
 It is one of the essential components of Rescue Remedy.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.